MarkM-dev/Previews-client/readme.md

     - The button will show in the player controls.
     - You can capture multiple screenshots and then save only the ones you like.
     - The screenshots are captured at the same resolution as the stream.
       <br/><br/>

+* **FlashBang Defender**
+    - When it's the middle of the night and the streamer opens a white screen.
+    - Toggles a semi-transparent overlay on top of the stream.
+    - The button will show in the player controls.
+      <br/><br/>